-When I first started out in marketing two decades ago, I assumed that I could find out practically everything from my target audience with a survey.
-Just draw something up in Survey Monkey, mail it out to my list and – poof – the answers to everything would materialize in front of me.
+When I first started out in marketing a few decades ago, I assumed that I could find out practically everything from my target audience with a simple, short, online survey.
+Just draw something up in Survey Monkey, mail it out to my list and - poof - the answers to everything would materialize in front of me.

 Ah if the world were so simple.
 I soon discovered that I would NEVER get honest answers to certain things, like what people would really pay for a product/service.
 To get answers to those questions, you have to observe your audience closely and read between their answers to learn about their "secret" objections and desires.

 We have been building online tools for the events industry for a decade now, and after many years of observing event professionals, after thousands of hours researching attendees and what leads them to register (or not), we have assembled quite a list of what attendees want from the events they attend but often don't verbalize.
 Here are eight of those "secret" criteria at the top of attendees' lists.

 1. They want to start late and end late(r).

 We all have morning routines that help us get the day going.
 And it doesn't matter if we are early risers or hate mornings, because we all like to clear off our desks before we are required to go out in public.

 Because of this, most attendees would much rather attend events that begin in mid-to-late morning at the earliest (as this survey shows